PERA Enterprise Lifecycle Model

 PERAWHA4.GIF - 10141 Bytes

-For more discussion of the concept of Enterprise Architectures, see "What is an Enterprise Architecture" in the Frequently Asked Questions section.
+For more discussion of the concept of Enterprise Architectures, see "What is an Enterprise Architecture".

 We welcome your Comments and Suggestions